Civil Rights Events

 I started working on my speech

-troops” into the delta of Mississippi , into Alabama , southwest Georgia ,
+several days before the March on Washington Mississippi , into Alabama , southwest Georgia ,

 The night before the march,